Low-Carb Lamb Shish Kabobs

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Lamb Shish Kabobs with Tzatziki Sauce is a great dish for low-carb diet plans, and even for the South Beach Diet if the lamb is well-trimmed.
+Low-Carb Lamb Shish Kabobs are a great dish for low-carb diet plans, and even for the South Beach Diet if the lamb is well-trimmed.
 If you use the low-carb pita bread, that would be phase two or three for South Beach.